sentientazure/superblogdocs/07_accounts/01_python_4_register_page.md

 ```

 Now you can see a button that says "Register", clicking on it will take you to the registration page.

+---

+### Git & Trello

+Now we can move the trello card from Doing to Done, and commit our changes to git.